anilabraham-IT/IntuneEDU/IntuneEDU/take-a-test-profiles.md

 5. Click **Ok** to submit your changes.

 ## Delete Take a Test profile
-When you delete a Take a Test profile, the account with the assessment becomes a typical user account.
+When you delete a Take a Test profile, it becomes a typical user account.
 Students are still able to sign in to the account with its existing credentials, but the URL assessment link is removed from the account.
 Signing into the account will also no longer lock student devices.

 1. From the **Take a Test profiles** page, choose the profile you want to delete.
 2. Click **Delete Take a Test profile**.